phenogit/phenogit.github.io/kit-korner-notes.markdown

         P : Not forcing.
 Double by partner would also be takeout X : Takeout
         3S: Natural and forcing

+    1C-(1H!)-1N@
+        !: CRASH variant - shape

+        @: 1N is 9-14 balanced, no 5 card major, not 5-4-2-2, game forcing

+    Cont'd

+    1C-(1H)-1N-(P);
+    ??

+        2C: Ask about partner's shape and strength
+            2D: 4 hearts, may have 4 spades, 9-11
+                2H: Control ask.
+You can follow up by asking what his exact heart holding is.
+After that, you can sign off in 4H or 3N, or ask about his holding in any specific side suit.
+                2N: Asks for partner to describe his exact shape
+                3H: Shows 4-4 heart fit.
+Partner assumes that 3N is an option, and if that looks best to him he will bid 3N.
+Otherwise he will cue bid something if his hand is decent or bid 4H with a bad hand

     P-(P)-1C-(1S);
     P!